 Executive Order 12674, as amended by Executive Order 12731, authorized the United States Office of Government Ethics (OGE) to establish a single, comprehensive and clear set of executive-branch standards of conduct.
-On August 7, 1992, OGE published the Standards of Ethical Conduct for Employees of the Executive Branch (Standards).
-Codified at 5 CFR part 2635, the Standards took effect on February 3, 1993, and established uniform standards of ethical conduct for all executive branch employees.
+On August 7, 1992, OGE published the Standards of Ethical Conduct for Employees of the Executive Branch (Standards).2 Codified at 5 CFR part 2635, the Standards took effect on February 3, 1993, and established uniform standards of ethical conduct for all executive branch employees.

 With the concurrence of OGE, 5 CFR 2635.105 authorizes executive branch agencies to publish agency-specific supplemental regulations necessary to implement their respective ethics programs.
-The FHFA, with the concurrence of OGE, has determined that the following supplemental rules contained in the proposed regulation, which would add a new 5 CFR chapter LXXX, consisting of part 9001, are necessary to implement successfully the ethics program of FHFA in light of the
+With such concurrence, FHFA published proposed supplemental rules for comment on April 16, 2010 (75 FR 19909).

-$^1See$ Division A, titled the "Federal Housing Finance Regulatory Reform Act of 2008," Title I, $\S$ 1101 of HERA.
+1 See Division A, titled the "Federal Housing Finance Regulatory Reform Act of 2008," Title I, § 1101 of HERA.